Bamboo Airways

 Bamboo Airways JSC (CTCP Hàng không Tre Việt) is a Vietnamese airline founded in 2017.
 Commencing operations in January 2019, this carrier declared that it would be following the "hybrid airline" model.
 Bamboo Airways operates a fleet of the narrowbody A320 Family aircraft, having hubs at Noi Bai International Airport and Tan Son Nhat International Airport alongside its registered base, Phu Cat Airport.

 History

 Launching and aircraft acquisition

-Bamboo Airways' first A321neo at Noi Bai International Airport.
+Bamboo Airways' first Airbus A321neo at Noi Bai International Airport.
 The type was phased in during November 2019 and was technically the first aircraft type to be commissioned by Bamboo Airways.
 The A321neo has since been phased out.